lgingerich/blockchain-indexer/README.md

 ## Notes / To Do

+    - Convert to full cloud deployment (while keeping local functionality)
+        - Run Docker on Google Cloud Engine
+        - Save logs to GCP Logging
+        - Better credentials management

+    - Restart indexer from last block processed
+        - In V1, user needs to manually delete data if they want to restart
+        - In the future, can add a CLI with a flag to delete data from a specific block

     - Add upsert on zksync (and other chains) l1 block data that is missing from the indexer
         - This applies for both tx receipts and zksync l1 data
         - Track the missing data (by l2 block number)